johnjones4/InBrief/Readme.md

 ## Deploying With Docker

 You can deploy this via Docker by running `docker build ./`.
-There is also a Makefile included that builds and deploys InBrief to a Microsoft Azure Container Instance.
+There is also a Makefile included that builds and deploys InBrief to a server running Docker.